jaspermittelmeijer/myProject/readMe.txt

 There's text in here now.
 And I've edited it online in github.
 And we've done some more editing.
+And even more.